-The city of Camas has begun the recruitment process for a new city administrator, and officials hope to select a successor to Nina Regor in December.
+The city of Camas has begun the recruitment process for a new city administrator, and hopes to select a successor to Nina Regor in December.

 The city will complete the recruitment internally with assistance from Waldron, a regional human resources consulting firm that completed the city’s previous city administrator recruitment.

-The goal is to have a new city administrator begin working in January 2014.
+The goal is to have a new city administrator being work in January 2014.